RizilPatel/Talent_Flow_Project/README.md

 # TalentFlow
-TalentFlow is a modern, feature-rich hiring platform designed for streamlined recruitment management.
-Built with React.js, Vite, and Tailwind CSS, it offers a responsive UI, light/dark mode, and robust analytics—all powered by mock APIs for rapid prototyping and testing.
+TalentFlow is a hiring platform designed to simplify recruitment for HR teams and hiring managers.
+It enables managing job listings, tracking candidate progress through stages, creating and taking assessments, and analyzing hiring metrics via an interactive dashboard with data export capabilities.

 ## Table of Contents